Last updated on November 4, 2025

 Admiral Brass, Unsinkable

-Admiral Beckett Brass is already a fairly popular pirate commander, and Admiral Brass, Unsinkable strikes me as stronger.
-They have fewer hoops to jump, they fit into the “Attack, yarrr!” theme that pirates have by keeping our boys comin', and some pirates have very good enter-the-battlefield effects that Brass will let us reuse.
+Admiral Beckett Brass is a fairly popular pirate commander, and Admiral Brass, Unsinkable strikes me as stronger.
+They have fewer hoops to jump, they fit into the “Attack, yarrr!” theme that pirates have by keeping our boys comin', and some pirates have very good enter-the-battlefield effects that Brass lets us reuse.

 And as we saw above, both blue and black have good access to moving and removing counters.
-I'd say Admiral Brass, Unsinkable is well-placed for some counter-slinging tricks.
-And I think it's pretty likely that one of Brass' versions will end up as a 99er for the other.
+Admiral Brass, Unsinkable is well-placed for some counter-slinging tricks.

-Tarrian's Journal seems decent in sacrifice-focused decks.
-The Tomb of Aclazotz looks pretty strong, above all since its reanimation clause is not typal/kindred: The returned creature turns into a vampire, but unlike Admiral Brass, Unsinkable or Intrepid Paleontologist, you can reanimate any creature type.
+Tarrian's Journal is decent in sacrifice-focused decks.
+The Tomb of Aclazotz is pretty strong, above all since its reanimation clause is not typal/kindred: The returned creature turns into a vampire, but unlike Admiral Brass, Unsinkable or Intrepid Paleontologist, you can reanimate any creature type.

 Finale